-This introduction to ecopsychology theory course offers a flexible 12 week learning opportunity designed around your specific interests and circumstance.
+This course offers a flexible learning opportunity designed around your specific interests and circumstance.
 It provides structure and support to help you explore this fascinating subject, without needing to attend a residential course or engage with longer, formal study.

 How it works

-You are offered up to six, one-to-one personal tutorials over the 12 week period.
+You are offered up to six, one-to-one personal tutorials.
 During your first personal tutorial, a learning plan is agreed according to your specific needs and interests.

 All tutorials take place via Skype, with support by email.
 Resources and your learning plan are administered via Google Drive.

 There is no formal assessment, although you may choose to undertake some written work.
 If you do choose to write something, support and feedback can be offered.

 The course is taught in English but can be done from anywhere in the world.